 If you’re planning an Indian themed dinner party any time soon, make this soup for the starter.
 It’s the perfect light intro to a tasty meal.
 Here’s an example of an Indian dinner party meal plan:

-I have a ton of other tasty paleo-friendly Indian recipes – have fun creating a dinner party meal plan of your own.
-If you do, I’d love to hear what you make/serve.
+I have a ton of tasty Indian recipes that you can find right here on the blog – have fun creating a dinner party meal plan of your own.
+I’d love to hear what you make/serve!Print

 - 2 tablespoons avocado oil

 - 1-inch knob ginger, roughly chopped

 - 1 Thai bird chili or Seranno pepper

 - 1 teaspoon salt

 - 1/2 teaspoon freshly ground black peppercorns